sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker documents maintained build commands, known limits, and remaining work.
+alarm-broker keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Reduced surprise in the github actions release checks.